<< Yesterday

 "I hope I will be partly excused by the fact that I was simply an Indian schoolboy and did not know all about such things.
 In fact, I did not know that I was doing wrong, because I was doing what I knew several other college men had done, except that they did not use their own names ..." - JIM THORPE, explaining in a letter to AAU Secretary James Edward Sullivan his decision to play professional baseball.

-Jim Thorpe makes his professional baseball debut with a 4-2 win pitching for Rocky Mount (NC) of the Eastern Carolina League, a team he will play in 1909 and 1910, reportedly making as little as two dollars a per game.
+Jim Thorpe makes his professional baseball debut with a 4-2 win pitching for Rocky Mount (NC) of the Eastern Carolina League, a team he will play in 1909 and 1910, reportedly making as little as two dollars per game.
 Although college players spent summers playing for pro teams using aliases, the Amateur Athletic Union (AAU) withdraws his amateur status retroactively, causing the International Olympic Committee (IOC) to forfeit his Olympic gold medals, declaring him a professional.
 (Ed.
 Note: The IOC Executive Committee reinstated Jim Thorpe's 1912 Summer Olympics gold medals in 1983, listing him as a co-gold medalist. -LP)

 1916 At Braves Field, right-hander Tom Hughes no-hits the Pirates, 2-0.
 'Salida Tom' will finish the season with a 16-3 record, the best win-loss percentage in the National League, for the third-place Boston club.